610 N. Whitney Way, Suite 160

 Z Section Modulus (in^3) = Depth * (Width^2)/6 = (5.125 in - 0.125 in) * ((4.125 in - 0.125 in)^2)/6 = (5 in) * (16 in^2)/6 = 13.3333 in^3

 Please note: Power Line Systems cannot provide a copy of REA bulletins, or any other standards or material for that matter, as these standards are copyrighted.
 We suggest RUS to download PDF copies of REA documents.

 LEGAL DISCLAIMER: These files are being provided on an "as-is" basis.
-Neither Power Line Systems, Inc., nor the various manufacturers accept responsibility for the accuracy herein, and the end user is ultimately responsible for the verification of all data.
+Power Line Systems, Inc. accepts no responsibility for the accuracy of the data herein, and the PLS-CADD end user is responsible for the use and verification of all data obtained in this library.